izm20/all-in-one-media-server/README.md

 # All-In-One Media Server with Docker

 This repository provides a Docker Compose configuration for setting up a comprehensive media server environment using Docker containers.
-The configuration includes various media management tools such as Plex, Sonarr, Radarr, NZBGet, Bazarr, Flaresolverr, and more.
+The configuration includes various media management tools such as Plex, Sonarr, Radarr, Bazarr, Overseerr, Tautulli, Flaresolverr, and VPN for secure network connectivity.

 ## Table of Contents